joaomcteixeira/joaomcteixeira.github.io/_pages/research.md

 intrinsic and necessary to all biomolecules.
 {: .text-justify}

 Below is a short description of my main research topics.
-The most relevant articles are highlighted and all papers are listed in the [publications](/publications) tab.
+Here, the most relevant articles are highlighted but all my papers are listed in the [publications](/publications) tab.
 {: .text-justify}